 The Liberty Quarter Eagle was introduced in 1840 and struck until 1907, making it the longest running series for the $2.50 gold denomination.
 Coins were produced for each date within the range, although two dates are known in proof format only.
 The large number of circulation strikes spans five different mint facilities and includes issues that range from widely available to extremely rare.
 The series also includes an issue which could be considered the first commemorative coin of the United States of America.

 The design for the Liberty Quarter Eagle was created by Christian Gobrecht.
 He had worked for the United States Mint since the mid-1820’s, become the Assistant Engraver in 1835, and eventually Chief Engraver in 1840.
 His design for the quarter eagle had previously been introduced on the two larger gold denominations.
 The design first appeared on the eagle in 1838, followed by the half eagle in 1839.

 The reverse design features a bald eagle, with roughly the same appearance as the previous type.
-The eagle has a shield at its breast and its claws grasp an olive branch and three arrows.
+The eagle has a shield at its breast and its talons grasp an olive branch and three arrows.
 The inscription UNITED STATES OF AMERICA is around, and the denomination 2 1/2 D. appears below.
-Next to the denominations are two large dots which separate it from the lettering.
+Two large dots separate the denomination from the rest of the lettering.
 Compared to the previous type, the eagle and lettering are larger in size, leaving less open space in the fields.